 1. Say no to detox diets

-Whatever you do, don't go on an extreme detox diet in an attempt to lose weight.
-While these diets might only be temporary, they can seriously harm both your body and your wallet.
-A lot of detox diets limit you to around 800 calories a day, which can really damage your body, resulting in an even slower metabolism and malnutrition.
+Whatever you do, don't go on an extreme detox diet in an attempt to get in shape.
+While these diets might only be temporary, they can seriously harm your body.
+For instance, many detox diets limit your caloric consumption to around 800 calories a day, resulting in an even slower metabolism and malnutrition.

-2. Develop your own exercise and eating plan
+2. Develop your own exercise and nutrition plan

-Really think about what you enjoy eating and doing that can help you safely lose weight.
+Think about your favorite foods and physical activities that can help you achieve a healthier lifestyle.
 Maybe you enjoy bike riding, hiking or dancing.
-Make it a goal to do these things a few times a week to burn extra calories.
-In terms of healthy eating, think about healthy foods you love -- do you enjoy salads, fruits, and smoothies?
-Then create a reasonable and nutritious meal plan incorporating the foods you actually enjoy eating.
-You'll be more likely to stick with a customized diet plan that takes your preferences into account.
+Make it a goal to do these activities a few times a week to get in shape, reduce stress, and increase sleep quality.
+Also, think about all the nutritious foods you love — do you enjoy salads, fruits, and soups?
+Create a reasonable and balanced meal plan incorporating foods you actually enjoy eating.
+You're more likely to stick with a diet and exercise regimen that takes your preferences into account.

 3. Set realistic goals